amaranth-lang/amaranth/docs/lang.rst

 Bit sequence operators
 ----------------------

-Apart from acting as numbers, nMigen values can also be treated as bit :ref:`sequences <python:typesseq>`, supporting slicing, concatenation, replication, and other sequence operations.
-Since some of the operators Python defines for sequences clash with the operators it defines for numbers, nMigen gives these operators a different name.
-Except for the names, nMigen values follow Python sequence semantics, with the least significant bit at index 0.
+Apart from acting as numbers, Amaranth values can also be treated as bit :ref:`sequences <python:typesseq>`, supporting slicing, concatenation, replication, and other sequence operations.
+Since some of the operators Python defines for sequences clash with the operators it defines for numbers, Amaranth gives these operators a different name.
+Except for the names, Amaranth values follow Python sequence semantics, with the least significant bit at index 0.

-Because every nMigen value has a single fixed width, bit slicing and replication operations require the subscripts and count to be constant, specified as Python :py:class:`int`\ s.
+Because every Amaranth value has a single fixed width, bit slicing and replication operations require the subscripts and count to be constant, specified as Python :py:class:`int`\ s.
 It is often useful to slice a value with a constant width and variable offset, but this cannot be expressed with the Python slice notation.
-To solve this problem, nMigen provides additional *part select* operations with the necessary semantics.
+To solve this problem, Amaranth provides additional *part select* operations with the necessary semantics.

 The result of any bit sequence operation is an unsigned value.

-The following table lists the bit sequence operations provided by nMigen:
+The following table lists the bit sequence operations provided by Amaranth:

 ======================= ================================================ ======
 Operation               Description                                      Notes